Jurassic Coast Path Guide

 Jurassic Coast Path Overview

-• About the Jurassic Coast – Overview of the UNESCO World Heritage coastline and its geological significance.
+• About the Jurassic Coast – Background on the UNESCO World Heritage coastline, including its geology and formation.

-• Route Overview – Summary of the full walking route from Exmouth to Studland.
+• Route & Map – Overview of the full route from Exmouth to Studland, with a visual map and guidance on navigation.

-• Best Time to Walk – Seasonal conditions and when the path is most suitable for walking.
+• Best Time to Walk – Seasonal overview covering weather, conditions and suitability throughout the year.

 Jurassic Coast Path Stages